solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

     ![On the SQL Pool Transparent Data Encryption screen, the Data Encryption toggle is set to the ON position and the Save button is highlighted in the toolbar.](media/lab5_sqlpoolenabletdeform.png)

+> **Note**: This operation can take several minutes to complete.
+You will not be able to the next exercise until this operation is completed.

 ## Exercise 3 - Securing Azure Synapse Analytics workspace data